wildangellisa1977/FlipperHTTP/README.md

 You are all set.
 Here's the initial WiFi Devboard guide: [https://www.youtube.com/watch?v=AZfbrLKJMpM](https://www.youtube.com/watch?v=AZfbrLKJMpM)

+## Raspberry Pi Pico W Installation (C++)

+1. Download the `flipper_http_pico_c++.uf2` file.
+2. Press and hold the `BOOT` button on your Pico W for 2 seconds.
+3. While holding the `BOOT` button, connect the Pico W to your computer using a USB cable.
+4. Drag and drop the downloaded file onto the device.
+It will automatically reboot and begin running the FlipperHTTP firmware.

 ## Raspberry Pi Pico W Installation (MicroPython)

 1. Download the `main.py`, `urequests_2.py`, and `FlipperHTTPPico.py` files.